EU import conditions for poultry and poultry products

 Commission Regulation (EC) No. 798/2008 lays down the veterinary requirements which must be fulfilled when exporting poultry and certain poultry products and a list of those third countries from which imports of these commodities are authorised.

-Lists of eligible establishments can be amended at the request of the exporting country and are made available for the public on our webpages.
+Lists of eligible establishments can be amended at the request of the exporting country and are made available in the Authorised Establishments web section.

 The competent authorities of the exporting countries give the guarantee that the establishments conform and operate to EU legislation, when proposing amendments to the establishment list.